stekel/autotest/README.md

 `-f` Filter: passed to phpunit as the --filter parameter

+`-g` Group: passed to phpunit as the --group parameter

 `-d` Directory: passed to phpunit as the directory argument, prepends './tests/'

 `--coverage` Code Coverage: pending phpunit is configured to output code coverage reports, removes the `--no-coverage` flag